I am sharing some of the Recently Asked Questions that I have received from clients and other consultants.

 - Follows the regulations to register as a small disadvantaged business

-- Completes their Reps & Certs in SAM, identifying themselves as a Women-Owned Small Business (WOSB), Service Disabled Veteran Owned Business (SDVOB), etc., and
+- Completes their Reps & Certs in SAM, identifying themselves as a Women-Owned Small Business (WOSB), Service Disabled Veteran Owned Small Business (SDVOSB), etc., and

 - Provides you a copy of their final Reps & Certs.